MateosXS/MateosXS/README.md

 - 👋 Hi, I’m @MateosXS
-- 👀 I’m interested in Digital Art and Yoga practise.
+- 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...